-Bengal.
-In exercise of the power conferred by the proviso in column 3 of item 1 of the table in Schedule II, referred to in rule 3 of the Indian Arms Rules, the Governor in Council is pleased to retain the prohibitions and directions contained in sections 5 and 6 of the Indian Arms Act, 1878, in trespect of bayonets in all districts in the Presidency of Bengal, and to declare that no person in this Presidency-
+Under the provise in column 3 of item 1 of Schedule II of the Indian Arms Rules, 1920, the prohibitions and directions contained in sections 5 and 6 of this Act are retained in respect of bayonets in all districts in Assam and no person in Assam

-- (a) shall manufacture, convert or sell, or keep, offer or expose for sale, - or (b) shall bring or take by sea or by land into or out of this Presidency bayonets, except under a licence and in the manner and to the excent permitted thereby.
-(Bengal No. 659-PI., dated the 2nd March 1923.)
+- (a) shall manufacture, convert or sell or keep, offer or expose for sale, or - (b) shall bring or take by sea, or by land into or out of the province, bayonets except under a licence and in the manner and to the extent permitted thereby (Assam Notn.
+No. 1184 G. J. dated the 22nd March 1923.